hominidae/InsectsArctic/README.md

 https://boldsystems.org/index.php/Public_BINSearch?searchtype=records

-The data from Canada once downloaded and combined takes up around 2 gigabytes.
-Use the repository here to stitch it all together: https://github.com/hominidae/ProcessBOLDPublicData
+Once the individual province/territory Barcode data is downloaded, use the repository here to stitch it all together into a single TSV file: https://github.com/hominidae/ProcessBOLDPublicData

 For the provinces/territories, you simply need to download the data as TSV files.
 I would suggest downloading in the combined specimen and sequencing TSV format for this part.